GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs

 This transformation is designed to have well-defined derivatives at the origin. \item We finally rescale the position coordinates by the width of their distributions:

-where ${\mu}_{r_i}$ and $\sigma_{r_i}$ are the mean and standard deviations of $r_i$ in the training dataset, respectively. \end{enumerate} The velocity distribution does not have a sharp boundary at the edge of the observational sphere, so preprocessing the velocity vectors consists only of standardizing the inputs (Step \ref{enum:standardization} above).
+where ${\mu}_{r^a}$ and $\sigma_{r^a}$ are the mean and standard deviations of $r^a$ in the training dataset, respectively. \end{enumerate} The velocity distribution does not have a sharp boundary at the edge of the observational sphere, so preprocessing the velocity vectors consists only of standardizing the inputs (Step \ref{enum:standardization} above).

-The normalizing flows are then trained to map the base distribution to the target distribution on the preprocessed data space as follows.
+Two normalizing flows regressing $p(\vec{x})$ and $p(\vec{v}|\vec{x})$ in the preprocessed coordinate are trained as follows.
 The loss function is defined as the negative log-likelihood of the flow evaluated on the data.
-We use an ADAM optimizer \citep{2014arXiv1412.6980K} with learning rate of $10^{-3}$ to minimize the loss function.
-We randomly select 20\% of the training samples as a validation dataset, which is not included in the training epochs.
-The remaining training datasets are randomly split into 10 mini-batches for each epoch of training.
+We use an ADAM optimizer \citep{2014arXiv1412.6980K} with a learning rate of $10^{-3}$ to minimize the loss function.
+We randomly select 20\% of the training samples as a validation dataset.
+The remaining training samples are randomly split into 10 mini-batches for each epoch of training.
 We stop the training when the validation loss has not improved over 50 epochs.
 The trained network is further refined by restarting training with a reduced learning rate of $10^{-4}$.
-We train 10 instances of a normalizing flow initialized with different random number seeds, and we ensemble average to improve the performance further.
+We train 10 instances of normalizing flows initialized with different random number seeds, and we ensemble average to improve the performance further.